 Oral Exams & Defenses

-There are 3 milestone exams required by the University for all graduate students: the Master’s Final Exam/Thesis Defense if you are a master's degree student, and the Oral Comprehensive Exam and Final PhD Exam/Dissertation Defense if you are a doctoral student.
+There are 3 milestone exams required by the University for all graduate students: the Master’s Final Exam/Thesis Defense if you are a master's degree student*, and the Oral Comprehensive Exam and Final PhD Exam/Dissertation Defense if you are a doctoral student.
 These exams require pre-approval from the COGA at least two weeks prior to the exam date.
-Your department will request this pre-approval on your behalf after the exam date is scheduled, so you should work with your department as early as possible to schedule your exam
+Your department will request this pre-approval on your behalf once the exam is scheduled, so you should work with your department as early as possible to schedule your exam.

 Oral Comprehensive Exams for doctoral students must be completed within the following time periods in order for credit hours taken during that term to count toward your post-comprehensive enrollment